 To choose cantaloupe and honeydew, follow these rules.

 Select fragrant, symmetrical cantaloupes, heavy for their size with no visible bruises and a yellow or cream undertone.
 The stem end should give to gentle pressure.
 Honeydew should be well shaped and nearly spherical.
 They should have a waxy, not fuzzy surface and feel heavy for their size.

 When it is time to eat your melon, care should be taken to reduce the risk of unwanted bacteria entering the melon, especially on the cantaloupe who has a rough netting, a great place for bacteria to grow.
 Wash your hands and all utensils before and after cutting.
 Rinse the whole melon under cool running water; gently scrub the rind with a natural bristle brush, and then pat dry before slicing.
 This rinsing process will help remove unwanted bacterial contamination.

 They both should be stored uncut at room temperature for up to 1 week.
 Once cut they must be refrigerated in an airtight container.
 Cantaloupe will last for up to 5 days, while honeydew melons will last up to 2 weeks in the refrigerator once cut.

-Since it is growing season for honeydew melons and cantaloupes, visit the Gateway Farmers Market for your locally grown produce.
-You can also purchase one from the store that is tasty this time of year.
-Just let your nose do the work for you and you should have a tasty treat for a hot summer day.
+You can purchase melons from the store or farmer's markets that are tasty during the summer.
+Just let your nose do the work for you and you should have a sweet treat for a hot summer day.